mia-platform-marketplace/public-catalog/CONTRIBUTING.md

 - Create a new directory named as the item `itemId` under the directory of the item type (i.e. `/items/<item-type>/<item-id>/`).
 - Create a `versions` directory and, optionally, a `assets` directory in the item directory.
-- Create the first manifest JSON file under the `versions` directory.
+- Create the first manifest file under the `versions` directory.
 Name the file as the version you want to create (`NA` if the item type does not support versioning, a valid semver if the item type supports versioning).
 - Write the manifest content following the JSON schema in the item type directory (i.e., `"$schema": "../../manifest.schema.json"`).
 - Validate your work running `yarn check:items -i <item-id>`.
 - Re-generate the snapshots running